broodminder/userguide/en/docs/data_upload.md

 ![](./images/14_1_broodminder_wifi.png#largeImg)

-### BroodMinder - WIFI/CELL App
+### BroodMinder Cell App

-The BroodMinder-WIFI/CELL App allows you to closely watch how things are going.
+The BroodMinder Cell App allows you to closely watch how things are going.
 Some of the things that you can monitor include:

 - Deep Sleep Mode – see below.
 - Current status of BroodMinder-WIFI/CELL (Initializing, time until next data transfer, connecting to WIFI, sending data)